sam3201/MetaverseBuilder/README.md

 sim

 commands to run sh build.sh
 follow instructions.
-Some of you are truly dumb.
+Some of US (USA) are truly dumb.